-- a.
+a.
 Program Description: The Suicide Prevention Coordinator's goal is to help create a more "suicide aware" community by 1) Raising awareness that suicide is preventable; 2) Reducing stigma around suicide and mental illness; 3) Promoting help-seeking behaviors; and 4) Implementing suicide prevention & intervention training programs.
 The Suicide Prevention Coordinator will implement various evidence-based curriculum which may include Living Works, Know the Signs, and ASIST to build community capacity and provide linkage to services.
-The coordinator conducts outreach, capacity-building activities and trainings in the schools, in faith-based organizations, business community, county offices, public health sites, city offices and others that request the assistance.
-The Behavioral Health Department will also provide support as needed in the event of a suicide-related crisis in the community.
-Lastly, this program will provide suicide prevention services in the Tahoe Truckee region. - SB 1004: Early psychosis and mood disorder detection and intervention, and mood disorder and suicide prevention programming that occurs across the lifespan - b.
-Estimated Number Served Per Year: 898 individuals - c.
-Estimated Cost per Person: \$172 (\$154,880/898 individuals) per program participant - d.
-Program Delivered By: In FY 23/24, program services are anticipated to be provided by Nevada County Public Health, Nevada County Behavioral Health, and Sierra Community House.
+The coordinator conducts outreach, capacity-building activities and trainings in the schools, in faith based organizations, business community, county offices, public health sites, city offices and others that request the assistance.
+The Behavioral Health Department will also provide support as needed in the event of a crisis in the community.
+Lastly, this program will provide suicide prevention services as needed and appropriate in the Tahoe Truckee region.
+SB 1004: Early psychosis and mood disorder detection and intervention, and mood disorder and suicide prevention programming that occurs across the lifespan

+- b.
+Estimated Number Served Per Year: 585 individuals - c.
+Estimated Cost per Person: \$352.21 (\$176,103/585 individuals) per program participant - d.
+Program Delivered By: In FY 21/22, program services are anticipated to be provided by Nevada County Public Health, Nevada County Behavioral Health, and Sierra Community House.

-G) PEI Assigned Funds - CALMHSA
+G) PEI Assigned Funds -CALMHSA